 Note she's following the pattern on her cell phone.

-...to one of Mynor and Josefa’s 2 bedroom apartments on the lake - the views!
+...to one of Mynor and Josefa’s 2 bedroom apartments on the lake.
+The views!

 Some mornings Kathy took time to put her feet up on the balcony while I visited Beca Project families.
 One morning she joined me for the family visits and a stop at the Beca Project office.
 In the afternoons we talked, ate out with an expat friend, went shopping for food, gifts, and souvenirs, and enjoyed the lake and the beautiful weather.